muralitharankm/Project-1-REAL-LIFE-Good-Health-Well-being/README.md

 Normal 😊 - Keep maintaining!
 🌱 SDG Mapping

-This project supports:
+# This project supports:
-SDG 3 – Good Health & Well-being
+Good Health & Well-being

-It helps individuals:
+# It helps individuals:

 Monitor their health status
 Understand BMI categories
 Take basic steps toward a healthier lifestyle
-✅ Conclusion
+## ✅ Conclusion

 The BMI Calculator is a simple yet effective tool that promotes health awareness.
 By providing instant feedback and suggestions, it encourages users to maintain a healthy lifestyle, contributing to the goals of SDG 3.